Parallel steps enable you to build and test faster, by running a set of self contained steps at the same time.

 - browser test

-Define your environment in Docker containers as much as possible and cache external build dependencies as much as possible in the first step, so you don't waste time doing it in each of your testing steps.
-Then, by running all the tests concurrently you'll get your results more quickly.
+If you are doing a single build step leading to multiple parallel testing steps, then cache external build dependencies as much as possible in the first step, so you don't waste time doing it in each of your testing steps.
+Then run all your tests concurrently, they can use cache, and you'll get your results more quickly.

 Configuring steps to run in parallel is easy, just indent the parallel steps: